guardian/interactive-atom-thrasher-template/README.md

 ## Compiling and Deploying

-To push your thrasher to preview run:<br>
+To push your thrasher to preview run:

 ```
 gulp deploypreview
 ```

-To push your thrasher to live run:<br>
+To push your thrasher to live run:

 ```
 gulp deploylive
 ```

-To get the URL of your thrasher run:<br>
+To get the URL of your thrasher run:

 ```
 gulp url
 ```